guilhermefarto/quadtree-processing/README.md

 * **QuadTreeProcessing.pde**

-> Main class that represents the integration of all entities (ant, anthill, food, pheromone, and map) of the Ant Colony Optimization context.
+> Main class that represents the integration of all entities (Object and QuadTree) of the QuadTree context.

 The attributes for QuadTreeProcessing class are: